Yes, but what time is it?

 A few numbers

 To give an idea of the ways in which Pluto differs from the Earth, here are a few facts.
 I have made Pluto’s year seem normal to us by dividing it into 365 equal steps and giving them the same name as our own days.
-This isn’t a proposal for a Plutonian calendar (that would be idiotic: Pluto’s year has 10,000 days, not 365) but it gives an idea of where we are in its year.
+This isn’t a proposal for a Plutonian calendar (that would be idiotic: Pluto’s year has 10,000 days, not 365) but it gives an immediately comprehensible idea of how far we have got through its year.
 In the same way, when I talk about “hours” and “minutes” on Pluto, I mean 24ths and 1440ths of Pluto’s day, not ours.
 Again, this is to make the day seem normal without calculations.

 Here are the seasons: